-Both areas have great significance to Tibetans as the Potala is the home of the Dalai Lama, Tibet’s exiled spiritual and temporal leader, while the old quarter is the location of the Jokhang Palace which is considered as the most sacred and important temple in Tibet.
+Both areas have great significance to Tibetans.
+The Potala is the home of the Dalai Lama, Tibet’s exiled spiritual and temporal leader.
+While the old quarter is the location of the Jokhang Palace which is considered as the most sacred and important temple in Tibet.

 Both are must-do’s while in Lhasa, but they are profoundly different experiences because the Jokhang Temple, and the Barkhor pilgrimage circuit that surrounds it, is a throbbing hub of Buddhist spirituality but the Potala Palace has basically become a museum to pre-liberation Tibet…

 While it is possible to understand the “development” of these previously unoccupied areas of Lhasa in the context of encroaching modernization, it is extremely difficult to comprehend what is happening in the Tibetan quarter.

 The fact that there is a “Tibetan quarter” in Lhasa, and that it only occupies about 2% of the city, tells you that there is significant problem for those Tibetans who want to retain their culture and live among like-minded people.